Struggling to stand out? It might be time to take it personally…

 No matter what the job is, roadblocks will always come up.

-This means that employers need someone who’s able to deal with them in an optimistic, non-defeatist manner.
-Not only should they be able to solve problems, they should also be able to learn and grow from failure.
+This means that employers need someone who’s able to approach unexpected challenges in an optimistic, non-defeatist manner.
+This means not only being able to solve problems, but also being able to learn and grow from adversity.

-So how can you demonstrate resilience to an employer?
+So how can you demonstrate these personal qualities to an employer?
 Aside from talking about any hurdles you’ve overcome in the past, it’s also key to draw attention to your determination and dedication to doing well.

-After all, if you’re passionate about your goals, you’re more likely to do what it takes to get there.
+After all, if you’re passionate about your goals, even in the face of adversity, you’re more likely to do what it takes to get there.

 Change is a natural part of business.